1 to 3pm

 Faculty and graduate students of Center for Renaissance Studies consortium institutions may be eligible to apply for travel funds to attend CRS programs or to do research at the Newberry.
 Each member university sets its own policies and deadlines; contact your Representative Council member in advance for details.

 This scholarly program is free and open to all, but space is limited and registration in advance is required.
-The precirculated paper will be sent electronically to those who register.
+For a copy of the precirculated paper, email firstname.lastname@example.org.
+Please do not request a paper unless you plan to attend.